Ohio Dominican University

-Ohio Dominican University is a private Dominican liberal arts university in Columbus, Ohio.
-The university has approximately 1,700 students and offers undergraduate degrees in 40 majors as well as nine graduate degree programs.
+Ohio Dominican University is a private Dominican university in Columbus, Ohio.
+In 2024, the university had 1,252 students and offered undergraduate degrees in 42 majors as well as 9 graduate degree programs.

 History

 The College of St. Mary of the Springs was chartered in 1911 as an all-women's school.
 It became coeducational in 1964 and changed its name to Ohio Dominican College four years later.
 In 2002, its name changed to Ohio Dominican University.

-Academics

-Ohio Dominican offers 40 undergraduate degree programs.

 The Charles School

 The Charles School at Ohio Dominican University opened in 2007 with the goal to significantly improve college success for young people in Central Ohio.
 The public charter high school is part of a nationwide network of Early College High Schools initiated through funds from the Bill and Melinda Gates Foundation and other organizations.
 The Charles School (TCS) is open to all Ohio students entering the 9th grade, with a target population of students who have a desire to go to college and would be the first in their family to do so.
 Students have the opportunity to graduate with a high school diploma and up to 62 hours of college credit and/or an associate degree, at no cost to the student.